the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 };
 ~~~~~~~

 We are following two conventions of React's built-in hooks here.
-First, the naming convention which puts the "use" prefix in front of every hook name; second, the returned values are returned as an array.
+First, the naming convention that puts the "use" prefix in front of every hook name; second, the returned values are returned as an array.
 Another goal of a custom hook should be reusability.
 All of this custom hook's internals are about a value of a certain search domain, but the hook should be for a generic value.
 Let's refactor the naming therefore:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~